Hawnby: Geography

 The village sits at the junction of several small roads at the head of two valleys, close to the B1257 road between Oswaldkirk and Stokesley.
 The nearest settlements are Boltby 3.7 mi to the south-west; Old Byland 2.3 mi to the south and Fangdale Beck 3.4 mi to the north.
 It lies between Ladwith Beck and the River Rye at an elevation of around 500 ft above sea level.

 The 1851 UK Census recorded the population as 326, which had decreased to 231 at the time of the 1881 UK Census.
 The 2001 UK Census records the population as 223, of which all of the 127 aged over sixteen years were in employment.
 There were 94 dwellings, of which 65 were detached.
 The 2011 Census showed a reduced population of 217.

 Religion

-All Saints' Church, Hawnby is an Anglican church, built in the 12th century and a Grade II* listed Building.
+All Saints' Church is an Anglican church, built in the 12th century and a Grade II* listed Building.
 It stands on the banks of the River Rye.
-There is also a Wesleyan Chapel founded in 1770, following a visit from John Wesley and rebuilt in 1814.
+There is also a Wesleyan Chapel, founded in 1770 following a visit from John Wesley, which was rebuilt in 1814.
 It is a Grade II Listed Building.